 - Marking Tools.
 Grab yourself a plain old pencil.
 Skip the disappearing fabric markers, as they don't last long or go on easily.
-My favorite marking tool is the Clover Chaco Liner (last item on right in above picture).
+One of my favorite marking tools is the Clover Chaco Liner.
 It smoothly dispenses chalk in a neat line.
 And, if I'm careful, the chalk is there as long as I need it, then brushes away.

 - Seam Ripper.
 To undo those pesky mistakes that are totally not your fault (and the ones that are).

 - Soft Measuring Tape.
 After accidentally melting my cheapo measuring tape with the iron, I invested in a retractable one.
 So far, it's managed to dodge both iron and scissors.

 A rotary cutter works like a pizza wheel to cut straight lines SO easily with a special mat and ruler.
 No one is going to tell you that you MUST start with a rotary cutter set up.
 But, you'll never regret the day you get one!
 Cutting can be the most time-consuming part of sewing.
 So, if you have the cash, gear up with these babies from the beginning.
 P. S. If you are making a quilt, run-don't-walk to get your rotary cutter setup!

 - 45mm Rotary Cutter.
 Look for a cutter that seams comfortable, is self-retracting and has a locking mechanism for storage.
 My cutter is a great choice.